pachyderm/pachyderm/doc/reference/pipeline_spec.md

 pipeline to commit to a second branch in its output repo called `"stats"`.
 This branch will have information about each datum that is processed including: timing information, size information, logs and a `/pfs` snapshot.
-This information can be accessed through the `inspect-datum` and `list-datum` pachctl commands and through the webUI.
+This information can be accessed through the `inspect datum` and `list datum` pachctl commands and through the webUI.

 Note: enabling stats will use extra storage for logs and timing information.